dimitriX20/random-complex-graph/README.md

 ## Installation

-Ensure Python and Flask are installed on your system.
+Ensure Python pip and git are installed on your system.
 Clone the repository and install the required Python packages:

 ```bash
 git clone https://github.com/dimitriX20/RandomComplexGraph.git